http-wasm/http-wasm/http-handler/http-handler.md

 Here are some `body_kind` specific notes about `read_body`:

 * `feature_buffer_request` is required to invoke `read_body` without consuming
   the request body.
-To enable it, call `enable_features` before `next`.
+To enable it, call `enable_features` before returning from `handle_request`.
 Otherwise, the next handler may panic attempting to read the request body because it was already read.
-* `feature_buffer_response` is required to read the response body produced by `next`.
+* `feature_buffer_response` is required to read the response body produced by the next handler defined on the host inside `handle_response`.
 To enable it, call `enable_features` beforehand.
-Otherwise, the guest may read EOF because the downstream handler already consumed it.
+Otherwise, the gues tmay read EOF because the downstream handler already consumed it.

 ### `write_body`